 Grab that paper where you wrote down your specific fear during Part 1.

-My own example was: I’m afraid that Pixar (my rescue horse with a history of violent bucking) will buck me off and I’ll get hurt.
+My own example was: I’m afraid that Bruce (my rescue horse who bucked a few people off before I got him) will buck me off and I’ll get hurt.

 The red dot shows where I placed my specific fear on the chart: